From Euler to AI: Unifying Formulas for Mathematical Constants: Mathematical background

-The concept of coboundary is a key part of our algorithm connecting formulas, finding non-trivial relations between formulas that often seem unrelated (see Appendix \ref{appendix-Coboundary-transform} for motivation and context on the coboundary definition).

-Two matrices $A(n),B(n)\in \operatorname{PGL}_m\left(\mathbb{Q}(n)\right)$ are \textit{coboundary equivalent} if there exist a matrix $U(n)$ such that We say that two recurrences are coboundary equivalent if their companion matrices \eqref{def:companion-form} are coboundary equivalent.
-Consequently, the recurrences' step matrices \eqref{eq:step_matrix} satisfy: Since any matrix with rational function coefficients can be scaled to have polynomial coefficients, this equivalence translates to a matrix equation with polynomial entries.
-We define a coboundary between matrices $A(n), B(n) \in \operatorname{GL}_m(\mathbb{Q}[n])$ if there exist a matrix $U(n) \in \operatorname{GL}_m(\mathbb{Q}[n])$ and polynomials $p_A(n), p_B(n) \in \mathbb{Q}[n]$ such that We say that two recurrences are \textit{coboundary equivalent} if a coboundary exists between their associated companion matrices (Fig. \ref{fig:coboundary-schematic}(a)).

-Finding a coboundary between two matrices is inherently a non-linear problem due to the flexibility in choosing the polynomials \(p_A\) and \(p_B\).
-Despite the non-linearity, we found a coboundary solver algorithm for the case of $m=2$ (see Appendix \ref{appendix-algs-coboundary-algorithm}).

-\subsubsection{Conservative Matrix Fields (CMFs)}
+\subsection{Conservative Matrix Fields (CMFs)}

-The CMF is the mathematical structure that enables unifying formulas of the same constant.
-The CMF concept was originally found by generalizing PCFs \cite{doi:10.1073/pnas.2321440121}, and was later realized to be more general (Appendix~\ref{appendix-cmf}).
-To exemplify the concept, we focus on the CMF that encompasses many of the $\pi$ formulas.
-This CMF is 3D, i.e., consisting of three matrices \(M_\mathbf{x}, M_\mathbf{y}, M_\mathbf{z}\) with rational function entries in the variables $(x,y,z)$, satisfying: This property describes the path-independence of the transition between two points in a 3D lattice (illustrated in Fig.~~\ref{fig:coboundary-schematic}(b)), in analogy to a conservative vector field.
+The CMF is the mathematical structure that generalizes formulas of a particular constant, originally found by generalizing PCFs \citep{doi:10.1073/pnas.2321440121}, and later realized to be more general (Appendix~\ref{appendix-cmf}).
+To exemplify the concept, we focus on the CMF of $\pi$.
+This CMF is 3D, i.e., consisting of three matrices \(M_\mathbf{x}, M_\mathbf{y}, M_\mathbf{z}\) with rational function entries in the variables $(x,y,z)$, satisfying: This property describes the path-independence of the transition between two points in a 3D lattice (lattice illustrated in \cref{fig:coboundary-schematic}b), in analogy to a conservative vector field.
+The CMF satisfies the properties of a discrete flat connection \citep{BobenkoAlexanderI.2008DDGI}.
 For an explanation of how formulas reside as directions within the CMF, see Appendix \ref{appendix-section-trj-mat}.
-A notable feature of the CMF is that pairs of formulas found to be parallel trajectories with different initial points correspond to two matrices that are coboundary equivalent (Appendix \ref{appendix-section-trj-mat}).
+A notable feature of the CMF is that pairs of formulas found to be parallel trajectories with different initial points correspond to two matrices that are coboundary equivalent.

-Many of the known $\pi$ formulas reside within a single CMF: For further details on the construction, see Appendix \ref{appendix Hypergeomtric-CMF}.
+Many of the known $\pi$ formulas will be shown to reside within a single CMF (details in \cref{appendix Hypergeomtric-CMF}):